sourcegraph/handbook/content/departments/engineering/product-planning.md

 - **Excluded:** What alternatives have you rejected for this Q and why?
 Will they be on the team's roadmap for the future?

+The purpose of the planning review is for each product team to present their proposed work for that cycle and to hear feedback from the exec team as to whether there is agreement about the direction and tasks that the product team's proposals or whether adjustments need to be made.
+At the end of a review, the execs and the product team will either be in alignment about the work to do done that cycle or another review meeting will be scheduled to follow up until there is alignment.

 Note, not every team will have work to do that applies to every goal every quarter.
 Likewise, not every work item is expected to meet a strategic goal.